squid-cache/squid-cache.github.io/SquidFaq/InnerWorkings.rst

 This warning means that Squid couln't unpack the meta data.
 This is non-fatal bug, from which Squid can recover.
 Perhaps the meta data was just missing, or perhaps the file got corrupted.

 You do not need to worry about this warning.
 It means that Squid is double-checking that the disk file matches what Squid thinks should be there, and the check failed.
-Squid recorvers and generates a cache miss in this case.
+Squid recovers and generates a cache miss in this case.

-== Why doesn't Squid make ''ident'' lookups in interception mode? == Its a side-effect of the way interception proxying works.
+== Why doesn't Squid make ''ident'' lookups in interception mode? == It is a side-effect of the way interception proxying works.

 When Squid is configured for interception proxying, the operating system pretends that it is the origin server.
 That means that the "local" socket address for intercepted TCP connections is really the origin server's IP address.
 If you run ''netstat -n'' on your interception proxy, you'll see a lot of foreign IP addresses in the ''Local Address'' column.

 When Squid wants to make an ident query, it creates a new TCP socket and ''binds'' the local endpoint to the same IP address as the local end of the client's TCP connection.
 Since the local address isn't really local (its some far away origin server's IP address), the ''bind()'' system call fails.
 Squid handles this as a failed ident lookup.